James & Theory

 When n = 22, P(22) = (1/2)22 ≈ 1.38 × 10−7 ≈ 5 σ .

-For n ≥ 22, the model meets the minimum compliance standard for unification.
-That being the case the seed model is highly likley to carry patterns and/or structure (seed complexity) we can then data mine for further unification refinements.
+For n ≥ 22, the model meets the minimum compliance standard as a unification model.
+That being the case the seed model is highly likley to be carry patterns and/or structure (seed complexity) we can then data mine for further unification refinements.

 Status: scaffold